I’m a fan of low-pH cleansers, so I’m excited to try Pyunkang Yul Low pH Pore Deep Cleansing Foam.

 Texture

-Let me share my experience with the Pyunkang Yul Low pH Pore Deep Cleansing Foam.
+My Pyunkang Yul Low pH Pore Deep Cleansing Foam Review

-I also like the ingredients that aren’t harsh on my sensitive skin and that it doesn’t burn my eyes.
+I also like the ingredients because they aren’t harsh on my sensitive skin although it foams pretty nicely, and it does its job cleansing well.
+I also appreciate it doesn’t sting my eyes.

 It foams pretty nicely, and it does its job cleansing well and removing makeup like my nonwaterproof mascara.